commonwealth-of-puerto-rico/rukh/app/views/static_pages/_tomcat.html.md

      ![Tomcat Windows Java Config][t3]
   Ubuntu: Tomcat Heap Memory in `sudoedit /etc/default/tomcat7` or in `/etc/default/tomcat7/defaults.template`.
   Mac: edit `/usr/local/Cellar/tomcat/{{ version }}/libexec/bin/catalina.sh`
+  Mac: Create `/usr/local/Cellar/tomcat/{{ version }}/libexec/bin/setenv.sh` and add `CATALINA_OPTS="-XX:MaxPermSize=256M -XX:PermSize=256M -Xmx1024m"` Though this is usually not necessary on the Mac so only add it if you need it.

 6. Set up the **admin user** for Tomcat.
 In tomcat/conf/tomcat-users.xml set up the following lines: ![Tomcat User Settings][t4]  Please note: the orginal file will have sample users, but they'll be wrapped in a comment!
 Remember to add the rolename ("tomcat,manager-gui") part as well.
    - *(Cree el usuario 'admin' y añadale el rol de "tomcat,manager-gui" en tomcat-users.xml.)*